-Comment: Interpreters serve as officers of the court and their main duty in court proceedings is to serve the court.
+Interpreters serve as officers of the court and their main duty in court proceedings is to serve the court.
 This is true regardless of whether the interpreter is publicly retained at government expense or retained privately at the expense of one of the parties.

 Interpreters should avoid any conduct or behavior that presents the appearance of favoritism toward any of the parties.
 Interpreters should maintain professional relationships with their clients and should not take an active part in any of the proceedings.
-The interpreter should discourage an LEP or speech or hearing impaired party's personal dependence.
+The interpreter should discourage an LEP or speech impaired person or person with hearing loss's personal dependence on the interpreter.

-During the course of the proceedings, interpreters should not converse with parties, witnesses, jurors, attorneys or with friends or relatives of any party, except in the discharge of their official functions.
-It is especially important that interpreters, who are often familiar with attorneys, courtroom staff and law enforcement officers, refrain from casual and personal conversations with anyone in court that may convey an appearance of a special relationship or partiality to any of the court participants.
+During the course of the proceedings, interpreters should not converse with parties, witnesses, jurors, attorneys, or friends or relatives of any party, except in the discharge of their official functions.
+It is especially important that interpreters, who are often familiar with attorneys, courtroom staff, and law enforcement officers, refrain from casual and personal conversations with anyone in court that may convey an appearance of a special relationship or partiality to any of the court participants.

 The interpreter should strive for professional detachment.
-Verbal and non-verbal displays of personal attitudes, prejudices, emotions or opinions should be avoided at all times.
+Verbal and non-verbal displays of personal attitudes, prejudices, emotions, or opinions should be avoided at all times.